East of Dawlish Brook

 The real ‘Wowee!’ though is that I’ve easily (and I use that word deliberately) kept this belly fat off.

 And yes, I really do have the same shorts =)

 If you want to lose your excess fat, if you want to be happier, if you want to get into the best shape of your life, if you want to feel stronger than ever before and you want to achieve all of this (or even just some of it) safely, sustainably, naturally and simply.
 Then you’ll find the answers in the rest of this blog post.

 A few weeks after my 40th birthday I began a quest to find the tools that would enable me to get into the best physical, emotional, mental and spiritual shape in my life.

 Now I knew that my Qigong practice ticked some of the boxes, but clearly I needed something extra.
 Something that would allow me to lose my ‘6 months pregnant’ belly fat look.

 Use it and you can experience your ‘Best You Ever’ too.

-I do believe that Qigong on its own can help you to lose weight.
-Especially if you’re an emotional eater.
-If you over-eat when you are stressed then Qigong is an excellent tool that will bring you great results.
-The relaxation, breathing, meditation and Energy Flow skills will help you to overcome the cause of your eating habits.
+I believe that Qigong on its own will only help you to lose fat if you’re an emotional eater.
+So if you over-eat when you are stressed or under emotional pressure, then Qigong is an excellent tool that will bring you great results.
+The relaxation, breathing, meditation and Energy Flow skills will help you to overcome the root cause of your unhelpful eating habits.